Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-launcher.md

 using Tizen.NUI.BaseComponents;
 ```

-2. To group application launcher responsibilities three classes in the `NUIApplicationLauncher` namespace are defined which represents main application structure:
+2. To group application launcher responsibilities, three classes in the `NUIApplicationLauncher` namespace are defined which represents main application structure:

 ```csharp
 namespace NUIApplicationLauncher